msucedo/HWdapp/README.md

 ![Screenshot](./docs/HWdapp.png)

-- show text stored in the blockchain, and update that text. interact directly with ethereum blockchain!! (a testnet).
+- show text stored in the blockchain, and update that text. interact directly with ethereum blockchain!!

 - feel free to udpdate the text of my contract through ehterscan.io at RINKEBY -> 0x4E98dfb698055717c013C42e2F84989e9bC9631a